Professor Emma Stafford

 I studied for my BA in Classics at New Hall, Cambridge (1987-90), and moved to University College London to start my PhD in 1991.

 While writing up the thesis I had part-time teaching jobs at Royal Holloway, Birkbeck and the University of Leicester (1994-5), but I started my first full-time job at the University of Wales, Lampeter in September 1995.
 While at Lampeter I completed my PhD (1999), as well as gaining useful experience in teaching and conference organisation.
-I moved to Leeds in January 2000, where I became Senior Lecturer in 2005.
+I moved to Leeds in January 2000, where I became Senior Lecturer in 2005 and Professor in 2020.

 In addition to my responsibilities at Leeds, I have been Publicity Officer (April 2004-2011) and then Honorary Secretary of the Classical Association (April 2011-2018).
 From June 2005 to May 2008 I was Honorary Secretary of the Society for the Promotion of Hellenic Studies.